 Shoulder ultrasound is consistently used in the assessment of the shoulder joint.
-It is quick painless ultrasound scan examination and readily available.
-It is also a dynamic examination unlikely MRI and therefore the muscles, tendon, the rotator cuff and soft tissue can be evaluated in real time and under movement.
+It is a quick painless ultrasound scan examination and readily available.
+It is also a dynamic examination unlikely MRI and therefore the muscles, tendon, the rotator cuff and soft tissue can be evaluated in real-time and under movement.

 The purpose of this shoulder ultrasound scan is to provide an ultrasonic assessment of the major musculoskeletal structures in the shoulder and assess the rotator cuff.
 They include:

 Rotator cuff problems

 Soft tissue masses such as ganglia, lipomas

 Classification of a mass e.g. solid, cystic, mixed

 Post-surgical complications e.g. abscess, oedema

 Ultrasound report and if needed, a follow-up recommendation.